What Is a technology roadmap?

 Easy to share

-You will need to include various stakeholders as you develop and finalize your technology roadmap, including IT, product managers, project managers, operations, engineering, legal, etc. So it’s important to use a tool that allows you to easily collaborate with all these parties.
+You will need to include various stakeholders as you develop and finalize your technology roadmap, including IT, product managers, project managers, operations, engineering, and legal.
+So it’s important to use a tool that allows you to easily collaborate with all these parties.
 A shareable technology roadmap will also help you communicate the established vision to anyone involved with execution, reducing any chances for future implementation problems.

 Evolving